 Outdoor recreation opportunities are plentiful in central Pennsylvania, and Greenwood Furnace State Park is just one of the reasons why the area is so beautiful.

-There are plenty of other things to do and reasons to visit Greenwood Furnace State Park in any season, all outlined here!
+There are plenty of other things to do and reasons to visit Greenwood Furnace State Park, and we can’t wait to share them with you.

 Where is Greenwood Furnace State Park?

-Greenwood Furnace State Park can be easily accessed by heading southeast from State College, PA.
+Greenwood Furnace State Park is easily accessed by heading southeast from State College, PA.
 The park is less than 20 miles from town.
-Access the park in less than 45 minutes from Exit 161 off of Interstate 80, heading south.
+It is also less than 45 minutes south of Exit 161 off of Interstate 80.

-The two closest towns are State College and Huntington, PA, both reached in about 30 minutes by car.
+The two closest towns are State College and Huntington, PA, both about 30 minutes away by car.

 Things to do in Warm Weather